provablyprivate/documents/reports/week7.md

 Started the week by studying approaches to object serialization in C++, but stopped when we decided on the JSON format.
 Attended group meetings, our half-time presentation and five other half-time presentations.
 Looked into methods of formal verification of networked software to see if I could find something usable for our project.
 Studied Poco's JSON libraries.

 * #### Adi
+Attended the usual meetings.
+Did the half time presentation together with Joel.
+Studied Poco's JSON library and began work on a JSON parser
 * #### Fredrik

 * #### Johan